magomimmo/lightning-dev-site/tutorial/01-lncli.md

 ### Multi-hop payments

-Now that we know how to send single-hop payments and considering that we have already open the channel between Charlie and Bob, to send multi hop payments from Alice to Charlie is not that much more difficult.
+Now we know how to send single-hop payments.
+By considering that we have already opened the channel between Charlie and Bob, to send multi hop payments from Alice to Charlie is not that much more difficult.

 #### Alice pays Charlie